 In other words, Sriracha isn’t your average salsa that needs to be refrigerated after opening.

-Having said that, almost all hot sauces benefit from refrigeration, and Sriracha is no exception.
-It won’t darken as quickly and longer hold its flavor if you keep it in the fridge.
+Almost all hot sauces benefit from refrigeration, and Sriracha is no exception.
+If you keep it in the fridge, it won’t darken as quickly and longer hold its flavor.

 The mainline is that if you intend to finish the bottle within a few months, it’s fine to store open Sriracha at room temperature.
 However, if you intend it to be in storage for longer than six months, it is best to refrigerate it.